Ennu Ninte Moideen: Soundtrack

 The background music for the film was composed by Gopi Sunder, who also composed a song.
 Other songs were composed by M. Jayachandran and Ramesh Narayan.
 Rafeeq Ahamed penned the lyrics.
 A poem by renowned poet Changampuzha Krishna Pillai was used in the film.

 The song "Mukkathe Penne" was composed within five minutes.
 Gopi Sunder says, "We were doing the background music when director requested us to create a background song for the movie.
 Mohammed Maqbool Mansoor, a singer who helps me with the Sufi notes, was there during that time.
 I hummed this tune to him for which he wrote lyrics.
 He crooned it and thus the song was born."
 For the song "Kathirunnu", M. Jayachandran won the National Film Award for Best Music Direction for the first time in his career.

 Release

-The film released on 19 September 2015 in Kerala and outside Kerala on 2 October.
-The television satellite right of Ennu Ninte Moideen was purchased for an amount of ₹ 7 crore by Asianet, which is the highest satellite purchasing amount in Malayalam.
+The film was released on September 19, 2015, in Kerala and outside Kerala on October 2, 2015.
+The television satellite rights of Ennu Ninte Moideen was purchased for an amount of ₹ 7 crore by Asianet, which was the highest satellite purchasing amount for any Malayalam film.